stooby/SCML/README.md

 ---
 This is a work in progress.
 It will be enhanced in the future and eventually merged into the [Sonic Mirror](https://github.com/stooby/sonic-mirror) project.

 “SCML.scd” is the stable and more user-friendly version of this project.
-“SCML_dev” is where new features and experimental code will live before being merged into “SCML.scd”
+The ‘dev’ folder is where new features and experimental code will live before being merged into “SCML.scd”

 st, 2016